- Calculate your Recommended Dietary Allowance for protein and know the A.M.D.R. for protein.

 Dietary Sources of Protein

 The protein food group consists of foods made from meat, seafood, poultry, eggs, soy, beans, peas, and seeds.
 According to the Harvard School of Public Health, “animal protein and vegetable protein probably have the same effects on health.
 It’s the protein package that’s likely to make a difference.
 Simply put, different protein sources differ in their additional components, so it is necessary to pay attention to the whole nutrient “package.”
 1 Protein-rich animal-based foods commonly have high amounts of B vitamins, vitamin E, iron, magnesium, and zinc.
 Seafood often contains healthy fats, and plant sources of protein contain a high amount of fiber.
 Some animal-based protein-rich foods have an unhealthy amount of saturated fat and cholesterol.
-When choosing your dietary sources of protein, take note of the other nutrients and also the non-nutrients, such as cholesterol, dyes, and preservatives, in order to make good selections that will benefit your health.
+When choosing your dietary sources of protein, take note of the other nutrients and also the non-nutrient, such as cholesterol, dyes, and preservatives, in order to make good selections that will benefit your health.
 For instance, a hamburger patty made from 80 percent lean meat contains 22 grams of protein, 5.7 grams of saturated fat, and 77 milligrams of cholesterol.
 A burger made from 95 percent lean meat also contains 22 grams of protein but has 2.3 grams of saturated fat and 60 milligrams of cholesterol.
 A cup of boiled soybeans contains 29 grams of protein, 2.2 grams of saturated fat, and no cholesterol.
 For more comparisons of protein-rich foods, see Table 7.7.2 .
 To find out the complete nutrient package of different foods, visit the US Department of Agriculture (USDA) website listed below.

 1 “Harvard School of Public Health.
 “Protein: The Bottom Line.”
 The Nutrition Source. © 2012 The President and Fellows of Harvard University. http://www.hsph.harvard.edu/nutritionsource/what-should-you-eat/protein/.
 Accessed June 21, 2019.